serhan-yilmaz/PrinciplesGuide/README.md

   - Similarly, respect those who admit their mistakes and offer them a chance at redemption.
 People that try to hide their mistakes wouldn't be great allies.
 - Do not believe you are so clever and can cheat your way easily.
 People aren't stupid.
 The vibe you give will reflect your intentions.
   - In many cases, selfish deeds will come back to bite you, sooner or later.
   - Instead, be sincere and approach people with goodwill.
-Follow the principle of authenticity to form reliable alliances.
+Follow the principle of authenticity to form meaningful and close relationships.

 #### Principle of Authenticity